Deep Dive

 3. Near-term Market Outlook

-What it means: The bias is bearish but contingent on broader market stability.
+What it means: The near-term bias is cautiously positive but heavily dependent on overall market health.

 Conclusion